 I am a Forensic Examiner, by profession, and teach Criminology and Gangland Terrorism courses in the Criminal Justice Department of a local college as a courtesy.
-I chose to teach young people coming into the profession now as my way of "passing the mantle", so to speak.
-We seniors need to share experiences and wisdom we have accummulated, I think.... as you do with the articles in "Suddenly Senior".
+I chose to teach young people coming into the profession now as my way of “passing the mantle”, so to speak.
+We seniors need to share experiences and wisdom we have accumulated, I think…. as you do with the articles in “Suddenly Senior”.
 Thus, my reason for writing.
 Terrorism is terrorism.
 It matters little what color brush we use to decorate it.
-The MidEast does not have corner on the concept.
+The Mideast does not have the corner on the concept.

 America has, in the past, and in the case of bin Laden, recently engaged in terroristic acts.
-All countries of the world are guilty of the behaviour, regardless of the rationale for the activity.
+All countries of the world are guilty of the behavior, regardless of the rationale for the activity.
 It is not a moral issue, it is a political one and probably began when some caveman picked up a club and threatened his neighbor.
 Humans tend to be a violent breed by nature.
 Just the way it is.
 Retaliation breeds contempt and each response results in loss of life and property.
-Hate for a culture, race, religious concept, ect. becomes generalized and a "Hatfield-McCoy" mentality ensues, neutralizing the individual identity of both sides.
+Hate for a culture, race, religious concept, etc. becomes generalized and a “Hatfield-McCoy” mentality ensues, neutralizing the individual identity of both sides.
 A no-brainer.

 Terrorism has a simple, comprehensive definition: It is illegal political violence.
 But no practical or ethical purpose is served by characterizing all of its practitioners as terrorists.
 Each case is unique.
 Each terrorist action occupies only one point on the spectrum of political violence.
-History teaches us that violence is the ultimate determinant; society depends on law, and law depends on the apparatus to enforce it.
-Thus, government necessarily exercises violence—controlled, legal violence.
+History teaches us that violence is the ultimate determinant; society depends on the law, and law depends on the apparatus to enforce it.
+Thus, government necessarily exercises violencecontrolled, legal violence.

-The fundamental strategy for reducing the global level of violence must be reduction of the sense of grievance that fuels it.
+The fundamental strategy for reducing the global level of violence must be a reduction of the sense of grievance that fuels it.